apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 ## Slurm Scheduler Configuration

-You can instruct Heron to use slurm scheduler by modifying the `scheduler.yaml` config file.
-You'll need to specify the following:
+To configure Heron to use slurm scheduler, specify the following in `scheduler.yaml` config file:

 * `heron.class.scheduler` --- Indicates the class to be loaded for slurm scheduler.
 You should set this to `com.twitter.heron.scheduler.slurm.SlurmScheduler`

-* `heron.class.launcher` --- This specifies the class to be loaded for launching topologies.
+* `heron.class.launcher` --- Specifies the class to be loaded for launching topologies.
 You should set this to `com.twitter.heron.scheduler.slurm.SlurmLauncher`

 * `heron.scheduler.local.working.directory` --- The shared directory to be used as